Skip to content

 medication_admin_continuous MedicationAdminContinuous

-Medication administration table object
+Medication administration continuous table object

 patient_assessments PatientAssessments